Fishing

 The area of the proposed fish farm is known to be a lobster nursery, moulting and migration area.
 Interviews of local well-experienced fishers reveal detailed knowledge of lobster life cycle within the Bay.
 Read the full document (PDF).
 Fishers report:

-Placing the second fish farm in this area vital to lobster reproduction could have devastating consequences for lobster stocks.
+Placing a second fish farm in this area, vital to lobster reproduction, would have had devastating consequences for lobster stocks.
 Critical habitat for lobster MUST be protected from any possible harmful alteration, disruption or destruction.

 Herring Roe Fishery